 Separate to this analysis, additional drop-down video transects, and dive surveys were undertaken at the mouth of the Beaulieu River at the location of the restoration site.
-These confirmed the presence of new seagrass, indicating an initial level of success from the planting.
-However, it is recommended this site is monitored further to ascertain whether this early sign of recovery continues.
+These confirmed the presence of new seagrass.
+However, it is recommended this site is monitored further to ascertain whether this is an early sign of recovery.